jgcoliveira/ECommerce--Sales-Business-Review/README.md

-# Quarter 2 Business Review
+# Quarter 2 Sales Business Review

 Sales Data BI project using using Excel and MySQL 8.0 for data cleaning and modelling and PowerBI for visualization